TheMohawkNinja/rpgsh/README.md

 The prompt displays the currently loaded character name, along with their heath (**current/max** *(temp)*).

 Just like any other shell (sh, bash, cmd, etc.), you interact with it by typing a command along with any associated parameters and then executing the desired command by pressing the Enter key.
-You may exit the shell at any time by running the "exit" command, or by pressing ctrl+C.
+You may exit the shell at any time by running the "exit" command, or by pressing ctrl+c.

 ## Installation instructions